 Struggling with Your Weight?
 Cut Ultra-Processed Foods from Your Diet

 You’ve heard it many times: limit your intake of highly processed foods.
 You know the fast, ready-to-eat convenient foods with a long list of hard to pronounce ingredients.
-Some are easy to recognize -- soft drinks (including diet soda), fast food menu items and packaged baked goods.
+Some are easy to recognize -- soft drinks (including diet soda), fast food menu items and packaged baked goods, to name a few.
 However, some of these so called “ultra-processed” foods, like energy bars, flavored yogurt and breakfast cereals are marketed as health foods.

-These foods – even the ones marketed as “healthy” -- are typically low in nutrients, high in sodium and jacked up with additives and preservatives.
+These foods, even the ones marketed as “healthy,” are typically low in nutrients, high in sodium and jacked up with additives and preservatives.
 That’s reason enough to skip them.
-The other reason: Diets high in ultra-processed foods are now linked to obesity, according to a study published in Cell Metabolism.
+The other reason is diets high in ultra-processed foods are now linked to obesity, according to a study published in Cell Metabolism.